Skip to main content

 What options do you have for winter lawn care to protect your grass?
 Today, we take a look at how to prepare your yard and keep a healthy lawn.

-Fertilize in Early Fall
+Fertilize Lawn in Early Fall Before it Snows

 The fertilization process is key for plants to bulk up when the sun is strong and temperatures are favorable.
 Your grassroots need to be robust to survive winter.
 Build up the root system by fertilizing it so it can gather the proper nutrients.